 That means that after 4 pm some shops will briefly close till around 7 pm.

 - Spot– For dinner, I would highly recommend Spot!
 It was my favorite meal on the island.
-You should definitely get dinner reservations to guarantee that you will get a table.
+You should get dinner reservations to guarantee that you will get a table.
 This restaurant was a little further out than the city center, but not too far.
 I made the journey on foot in 25 minutes from my hotel.

 If you are still looking to squeeze a little more fun into your evening, check out the Marina.
 There you will find lots of bars with patios overlooking the docks.

 Wake up bright and early, and get ready for the beach!
 Depending on your accommodations, you might have breakfast included at your hotel.